Tokens in XLSX templates

 Result:

-format values, ex.
+format values, for example

-{{date}:format(dd.MM.yyyy)}.perform operations, ex.
+{{date}:format(dd.MM.yyyy)}.perform operations, for example

-{{sorted = customers|sort(lastName, ASC)}}automatically display properties from some object, ex.
+{{sorted = customers|sort(lastName, ASC)}}automatically display properties from some object, for example

 {{companies.name}},{{companies.projects.name}}.